PriceLab/ShannonMets/README.md

   - supplementary_table_1.csv

-### Qualified researchers can access the above deidentified input files
+### Accessing data files
-for research purposes.
+Qualified researchers can access the above deidentified input files for research purposes.
 Requests should be sent to nathan.price@systemsbiology.org.

 After receiving the files from above, unzip the files and copy the csvs directly into the ReplicationCode folder.
 You should then start a